JeroendenBoef/mle_assignment_15_hrs/README.md

 ### MLE showcase
 This repo is the resulting product of 15 - 20 hrs of work devided over a 6 day timespan.
 The dataset consists of textual, categorical and numerical data regarding water pipeline service status and influencing factors.
 The resulting repository contains dockerized training scripts to generate a LightGBM model, a dockerized API written in FastAPI with model wrappers for flexibility and dockerized unittest which can be launched together with the API using docker-compose.
+Finally, the repo performs automated flake8 and black styling reformatting using pre-commit hooks.

 ### Design choices
 LightGBM was used as classifier over other Gradient Boosting frameworks due to it's leaf-wise growth, resulting in better performance for the high amount of categorical features in this dataset.